tommyod/KDEpy/README.md

 ## Example code and documentation

-Below is an example using NumPy as `np` and `scipy.stats.norm` to plot a density estimate.
+Below is an example showing an unweighted and weighted kernel density.
 From the code below, it should be clear how to set the *kernel*, *bandwidth* (variance of the kernel) and *weights*.
 See the [documentation](https://kdepy.readthedocs.io/en/latest/examples.html) for more examples.